adafruit/Fritzing-Library/README.md

 for inclusion into this repo.
    * This library is provided for educational purposes only.
 We do not guarantee correctness of any part!
    * To request Adafruit parts that are currently not in the repository, open up an issue.
 We'll try to get to it, but no ETA or promises!
-   * You can generate your own lovely files with brd2fpz, check out our tutorial at https://learn.adafruit.com/make-beautiful-fritzing-parts-with-eagle2fritzing-brd2svg
+   * You can generate your own lovely files with brd2fpz, check out our [tutorial](https://learn.adafruit.com/make-beautiful-fritzing-parts-with-eagle2fritzing-brd2svg)